Agriculture

 Different Type of Roses - Landscape Rose

 Landscape roses were primarily developed for mass amenity planting.
-They are also called ground cover roses and bloom all the time of the year.
-They are great space fillers in a garden because of their spreading habit.
+They are also called ground-cover roses and bloom year-round.
+They are great space fillers in a garden because of their spreading habits.
 They are also low maintenance, and minimal pruning is required for this rose variety.
-They have a lower-growing habitat and usually grow under 24 inches (60 cm).
+They have a low-growing habitat and usually grow to less than 24 inches (60 cm).
 With an attractive floral pattern, they provide charisma to the whole shrub.
 Flower Carpet Scarlet and Flower Carpet Coral are typical examples of landscape roses.

 Shrub Rose